w3c/pronunciation/docs/explainer.md

 A key disdvantage is that inline SSML appears to be more difficult for Assistive Technologies, specifically screen readers, to consume.

+A simple example of in-line SSML in an HTML fragment is shown below:

+'''<p>According the 2010 US Census, the population of <speak><say-as interpret-as="digits">90274</say-as></speak> increased to 25209 from 24976 over the past 10 years.</p>

 ### Attribute-based Model of SSML

 Advantages are that variants of the attribute model are currently used by educational assessment vendors, these variants are supported by custom read aloud tools, and it appears that the attribute model may be more easily implementable by screen reader vendors.
+The EPUB3 standard includes the SSML phoneme element implemented as a pair of namespaced attributes, and is used by publishers in Japan.

-Disadvantages may include adding a level complexity to authoring.
-Requires transforming the attribute content into SSML by the consumer.
-Possible security concerns with JSON approach.
+Disadvantages may include adding a level complexity to authoring trhough the introduction of JSON, which could be mitigated by authoring tools.
+This approach requires transforming the attribute content represented in JSON into SSML by the consumer (screen reader, read aloud tool, voice assistant, etc.).
+Possible security concerns exist with the JSON approach.
+The EPUB approach would lead to a large number of attributes if all the SSML elements were to be implemented in that manner.

+A simple example of the attribute based model of SSML is shown below:

+'''<p>According the 2010 US Census, the population of <span data-ssml='{"say-as" : {"interpret-as":"digits"}}'>90274</span> increased to 25209 from 24976 over the past 10 years.</p>

 ## Open Questions

-1. From the TAG/WHATWG perspective,  what disadvantages/challenges have we not addressed with either approach?
+1. From the TAG/WHATWG perspective,  what disadvantages/challenges have we missed with either approach?
 2. Whichever approach makes sense from the web standards perspective, will/can it be adopted by assistive technologies?
 Particularly for screen readers, does it fit the accessibility API model?